MicrosoftDocs/linux/docs/packages.md

 - [Microsoft InTune for Linux](/mem/intune/user-help/microsoft-intune-app-linux)

 > [!NOTE]
-> Packages in the Linux software repositories are subject to the license terms located in the packages.
+> Packages in the Linux Software Repository are subject to the license terms located in each package.
 Please read the license terms prior to using the package.
 Your installation and use of the package constitutes your acceptance of these terms.
 If you do not agree with the license terms, do not use the package.

-## Adding repositories
+## Using the Linux Software Repository for Microsoft Products

-Repositories can be configured automatically by installing the Linux package that applies to your Linux distribution and version.
+This Linux Software Repository will be configured automatically by installing the Linux package that applies to your Linux distribution and version.
 The package will install the repository configuration, along with the GPG public key used by tools such as apt, yum, or zypper to validate the signed packages and/or repository metadata.

-## Manual configuration

-Repository configuration files are available from [https://packages.microsoft.com/config](https://packages.microsoft.com/config).
+Optionally, if you prefer manual configuration, the Linux Software Repository configuration files are available at [https://packages.microsoft.com/config](https://packages.microsoft.com/config).
 The name and location of these files can be located using the following URI naming convention:
 `https://packages.microsoft.com/config/<Distribution>/<Version>/prod.(repo|list)`

 ## Package and Repository Signing Key

+Linux Software Repository for Microsoft Products uses the GPG (GNU Privacy Guard) tool to secure apt to sign files and check their signatures in order to authenticate downloaded packages.

 - Microsoft's GPG public key may be downloaded here: [https://packages.microsoft.com/keys/microsoft.asc](https://packages.microsoft.com/keys/microsoft.asc)
 - Public Key ID: Microsoft (Release signing) `gpgsecurity@microsoft.com`